oracle-livelabs/security/database/advanced/beyond-the-baseline/database-vault.md

 Database Vault must be configured and enabled in the container database before it can be configured and enabled on a pluggable database.
 This step requires assigning the `DV_OWNER` role to a database user and the `DV_ACCTMGR` role to another database user.
 In this lab, you will assign `C##DVOWNER` the `DV_OWNER` role and `C##DVACCTMGR` the `DV_ACCTMGR` role.

 Database Vault requires a database restart to be enabled.
 The downtime can be minimized by performing a RAC-rolling enablement.
-For more information on Oracle Database Vault, please see `https://docs.oracle.com` and review the *Database Vault Administrator's Guide* and the *Database Vault Getting Started Guide*.
+For more information on Oracle Database Vault, please and review the [*Database Vault Administrator's Guide*](https://docs.oracle.com/en/database/oracle/oracle-database/23/dvadm/index.html). and the [*Database Vault Getting Started Guide*](https://docs.oracle.com/en/database/oracle/oracle-database/23/dvgsg/overview.html).

 1. Open a Terminal session on your **DBSec-Lab** VM as OS user *oracle* by clicking the top-left button named **Activities** and then clicking the terminal icon that is the third item down and looks like a black and grey command prompt.